FIFA Manager: FIFA Manager 08

 FIFA Manager 08 is the 2008 successor to the now annual FIFA Manager series from EA's sports brand, EA Sports.
 It is the follow-up to FIFA Manager 07.
 FIFA Manager 08 has been created by Bright Future and published by EA Sports.
-Fußball Manager 08 - Simulationen und Casino Spiele | FM08.de FIFA 08s official site currently offers a Windows demo.
+Fußball Manager 08 – Simulationen und Casino Spiele | FM08.de FIFA 08s official site currently offers a Windows demo.

+FIFA Manager 09

-FIFA Manager 09FIFA Manager 09 is the 2009 successor to the FIFA Manager series from EA's sports brand, EA Sports.
+FIFA Manager 09 is the 2009 successor to the FIFA Manager series from EA's sports brand, EA Sports.
 It is a follow up on FIFA Manager 08.
 FIFA Manager 09 was developed by Bright Future and published by EA Sports.
 On 29 October 2008, the first database update was released, including the first division of Cyprus and the necessary adjustments.
 The game gives players the chance to control a wide range of features from discussing tactics with individual players to creating monster stadiums to house fans.FIFA Manager 09 received mixed reviews from Metacritic, with an average of 69%.
 Scores ranged from a dire 30% (Total PC Gaming) up to a more than respectable 85% (GameStar).
 Most reviews commented on the level of depth and realism involved in the game, while noting that it might well be too much for some.
 Play.tm called it "more a lifestyle than a game", observing that "a season, if played thoroughly, will take as long as most full games these days".
 IT Reviews commented that, "it may still feel like you're awash with a tsunami of statistics but FIFA manager 09 has injected a number of new features to appeal to micromanagement fans".

 The German version features Joachim Löw on the cover.

+FIFA Manager 10

-FIFA Manager 10FIFA Manager 10 is the 2010 successor to the FIFA Manager series from EA's sports brand, EA Sports, following up FIFA Manager 09.
+FIFA Manager 10 is the 2010 successor to the FIFA Manager series from EA's sports brand, EA Sports, following up FIFA Manager 09.
 FIFA Manager 10 was developed by Bright Future and published by EA Spore.
 When installed there will be two executable files: Single-player mode and the Multiplayer mode that can be played online.
-The game gives you the chance to control a wide range of features from discussing tactics with individual players to creating monster stadiums to house your fans.
-For the first time ever on the series, there is an online mode, as well as a superior 3D animation and a customizable manager desktop.
+The game allows control of a wide range of features from discussing tactics with individual players to creating monster stadiums to house fans.
+For the first time ever on the series, there is an online mode, as well as 3D animation and a customizable manager desktop.

 Bright Future have released a new update on June 2, specially for their 10th anniversary, the new update lets the players manage their national team through the FIFA World Cup 2010.
 The players can choose the national teams that they want in the tournament and they can choose the original squad or make up their own squad.